 I’m Minnie Lamberth, and I’m a writer in Montgomery, Alabama.

 Over the last 30 years, I have listened to hundreds of stories.
 Usually these were the stories businesses were trying to tell – because my work has been in the marketing field.
-But I’ve also listened to countless individuals trying to present their views on life itself.
+(You can learn about my copywriting at minnielambeth.com.)

-Born from my own journey of story shaping, I’ve created some resources to help you do the same, starting with The Magnificent Journey, a free weekly e-newsletter delivering purposeful perspective to your inbox.
-To join me in this journey, enter your email address in the subscription box on this page, and watch for your weekly issue.
+Thanks for your interest in Story Shaping.
+I will be introducing a new project soon.
+In the meantime, I would like to invite you to join me in The Magnificent Journey, a free weekly e-newsletter delivering purposeful perspective to your inbox.
+Enter your email address in the subscription box on this page, and watch for your weekly issue.

 — Minnie Lamberth